-A total of thirty glulam beams (5 repeats \times 3 species \times 2 adhesives) were manufactured to the nominal dimensions 500 mm (length) \times 90 mm (width) \times 4 laminates (depth) where the RP and SP laminates had a nominal thickness of 33 mm (total beam thickness of 132 mm), and the SPG laminates had a nominal thickness of 22 mm (beam thickness of 88 mm).
+A total of thirty glulam beams (5 repeats \times 3 species \times 2 adhesives) were manufactured to the nominal dimensions 500 mm (length) \times 90 mm (width) \times 4 laminates (depth) with a total beam thickness of 132 mm for RP and SP, and the a total beam thickness of 88 mm for SPG.
 Note that the different thickness in the laminate used reflects the material available and commonly used by industry for each species.
 Immediately prior to adhesive application, the wide surfaces of the boards were face milled to remove 1.5 mm of material from each face using a Rotoles (400 D-S, Ledinek Germany) milling machine with a cutter speed of 21,000 rpm and a feed speed of 45 m/min.
+The boards in each sample were arranged with the growth rings showing alternative concave and convex orientations.
 The manufacturing process for samples using both adhesives is detailed below:

-• For samples manufactured with the single component PUR, single sided application of the adhesive at a spread rate of 200 grams per square meter (gsm), or 5.4 g per glueline, was used.
-This was followed by a press pressure of 1.0 MPa for a 2.5-hour period.
-The time between adhesive being applied on one face and brought into contact with the mating board (referred to as open assembly time - OAT) was between 60 to 90 seconds.
-The time between glulam beam assembly (adhesive applied and boards layered) and applying pressure (closed assembly time - CAT) was 5 to 7 minutes on average.

-• For samples manufactured with RF, the adhesive was first mixed at a 4:1 ratio of resin (950.82) to hardener (950.85) and left for 5 to 8 minutes to allow the adhesive to gel as suggested by the supplier.
-The RF mixture was applied to both mating faces in a glueline using a spread rate of 450 gsm, or 12.2 g per glueline, and pressed at 1.4 MPa overnight (minimum of 8 hours).
-The average OAT was between 3 to 5 minutes and the average CAT was 10 to 12 minutes.
+- For samples manufactured with the single component PUR, single sided application of the adhesive at a spread rate of 200 g per square meter (gsm), or 5.4 g per glueline, was used.
+This was followed by a press pressure of 1.0 MPa for a 2.5-h period.
+The time between adhesive being applied on one face and brought into contact with the mating board (referred to as open assembly time-OAT) was between 60 and 90 s.
+The time between glulam beam assembly (adhesive applied and boards layered) and applying pressure (closed assembly time CAT) was 5-7 min on average. - For samples manufactured with RF, the adhesive was first mixed at a 4:1 ratio of resin (950.82) to hardener (950.85) and left for 5-8 min to allow the adhesive to gel as suggested by the supplier.
+The RF mixture was applied to both mating faces in a glueline using a spread rate of 450 gsm, or 12.2 g per glueline, and pressed at 1.4 MPa overnight (minimum of 8 h).
+The average OAT was between 3 and 5 min and the average CAT was 10-12 min.

-Beams were left to further cure for a minimum of 7 days at 20°C and 65% RH after manufacturing before applying the cutting plan presented in Figure 1 and testing.
+Beams were left to further cure for a minimum of 7 days at 20 °C and 65% RH after manufacturing before applying the cutting plan presented in Fig. 1 and testing.
 From this cutting plan, 4 of 75 mm (length) \times 90 mm (width) \times 4 laminates (thickness), and 2 of 50 mm (length) \times 42 mm (width) \times 4 laminates (thickness) samples were cut from the beams for testing to the methods presented in the following sections.